Ppanta11/expense-tracker/README.md

 # Expense Tracker

 ## Description
-The Expense Tracker is a web application built with Express.js and MongoDB.
-It allows users to add, view, update, and delete their expenses through a simple user interface.
-The app interacts with an API that connects to a MongoDB database to store expense details.
+The Expense Tracker is a web application built with **Express.js** and **MongoDB**.
+It provides users with an intuitive interface to manage their expenses.
+Users can add, view, update, and delete expenses while storing data securely in a database.
+It also includes a feature to upload and display a banner image.

+---

 ## Features
-- **Add Expense**: Users can add expenses by entering a description, amount, and date.
+- **Add Expense**: Users can log expenses by entering a description, amount, and date.
-- **View Expenses**: Displays a table with the list of all expenses from the database.
+- **View Expenses**: Displays a table with all recorded expenses retrieved from the database.
-- **Update Expense**: Allows users to modify existing expenses.
+- **Update Expense**: Enables users to modify existing expenses.
-- **Delete Expense**: Provides an option to delete expenses from the database.
+- **Delete Expense**: Allows the removal of expenses from the database.
-- ## Image Upload Feature
+- **Banner Image Upload**:

-- **Banner Image Upload**: Users can upload a banner image via the web UI.
-The uploaded image is stored in the `uploads/` folder and displayed on the page.
+  - Users can upload a banner image via the web UI.
-- **API Endpoint**: `POST /api/upload-banner` allows the uploading of banner images.
-The image file is stored and its path is returned in the response.
+  - Uploaded images are saved in the `uploads/` folder and displayed on the page.
+  - A dedicated API endpoint (`POST /api/upload-banner`) handles the upload and returns the file path.

+---

 ## Technologies Used
 - **Backend**: Express.js